The-Frederickson-Lab/duckweed-workshop/README.md

 Duckweeds and microbes:
 a new frontier in symbiosis research
 ================
-Tentative meeting program as of Nov 20, 2022
+Meeting program as of Dec 09, 2022

-## Meeting Location
+### Meeting Location

 The meeting will take place in the Upper Library at [Massey College](https://www.masseycollege.ca/), located at [4 Devonshire Place,